coperlm/coperlm/README.md

 - which current focus on Cryptography 🔐

-- I have also explored some knowledge in Embedded Systems 🤖
+- I'd also explored some knowledge in Embedded Systems 🤖

 - and enjoy participating in Algorithm Contests 🏆